Leggy Growth on Coleus

 Prevention

-- Pinch growing tips regularly throughout the growing season
+- Pinch new growing tips on a routine schedule through the growing season instead of waiting for visible legginess

 Quick Summary